SignPath/website/docs/blog/_posts/2025-01-19-announcing-series-a-investment.md

 TIN Capital’s support will provide the fuel we need to expand the team and scale operations to keep up with demand.
 Their dedicated cybersecurity expertise and network will enable us to capitalize on the huge potential for growth over the coming two years, while contributing to a more resilient digital future for everyone.

-Our CSO, Stephan Brack, commented on t the raise, saying:
+Our CSO, Stephan Brack, commented on the raise, saying:

 > We are excited to work with the team at TIN Capital.
 Leveraging TIN Capital’s expertise and connections across the European cybersecurity ecosystem, on top of our existing network of customer, and strategic partners will open many doors to attract top talent and deliver on the growth we envisage over the coming two years.